timothy-wardlow/Time-Series-HW/.ipynb_checkpoints/README-checkpoint.md

 Using the results of the linear regression analysis and modeling, we will answer the following question:

 * Does this model perform better or worse on out-of-sample data compared to in-sample data?

-Conclusions can be found at the bottom of each notebook.